-Ernst & Young LLP served as our independent auditor for 2021 and 2020.
+Ernst & Young LLP served as our independent auditor for 2022 and 2021.
 The following table presents fees for professional audit services for the audit of our annual consolidated financial statements for these years, as well as fees for the review of our interim consolidated financial statements for each quarter in these years and for all other services performed for these years by Ernst & Young LLP.

-Type of Fee Fiscal Year Ended December 31, 2021 Fiscal Year Ended December 31, 2020
+Type of Fee Fiscal Year Ended December 31, 2022 (\$) Fiscal Year Ended December 31, 2021 (\$)

-Audit Fees (1) \$4,307,000 \$4,128,000
+Audit Fees (1) 4,814,200 4,307,000

-Audit-Related Fees (2) \$551,000 \$367,000
+Audit-Related Fees (2) 563,100 551,000

-Tax Fees (3) \$0 \$220,000
+Tax Fees 0 0

-All Other Fees (4) \$133,600 \$13,500
+All Other Fees (3) 132,400 133,600

-Total \$4,991,600 \$4,728,500
+Total 5,509,700 4,991,600

-- (1) Audit Fees include fees for professional services rendered in connection with the audits of our annual consolidated financial statements, including reviews of unaudited quarterly financial statements, SEC registration statement services, and services that are normally provided by independent auditors in connection with required statutory and regulatory filings. - (2) Audit-related Fees include fees principally related to third-party service organization internal control attestation services, reviews of internal controls not related to the audit of our consolidated financial statements, and agreed upon procedures engagements. - (3) Tax Fees include fees for services principally related to tax compliance and other tax services. - (4) All Other Fees include services related to a foreign regulatory compliance program, investment banking consultation and an annual license fee for access to Ernst & Young's web-based accounting research tool.
+- (1) Audit Fees include fees and expenses for professional services rendered in connection with the audits of our annual consolidated financial statements, including reviews of unaudited quarterly financial statements, SEC registration statement services, and services that are normally provided by independent auditors in connection with required statutory and regulatory filings. - (2) Audit-related Fees include fees and expenses principally related to third-party service organization internal control attestation services, reviews of internal controls not related to the audit of our consolidated financial statements, and agreed upon procedures engagements. - (3) All Other Fees include services related to a foreign regulatory compliance program, investment banking consultation and an annual license fee for access to Ernst & Young's web-based accounting research tool.